plan5/remarvin/README.md

 1. **Create a Backup!** Seriously, things might still go wrong.
 Your notebooks will be moved around and might be deleted during setup (although they shouldn't).

 2. **Disable cloud synchronization!** The user settings currently remain the same across profiles.
 That means you may lose files if you change your profile and keep synchronizing.
-Alternatively, you can take care not to activate Wi-Fi.
+Alternatively, you can take care not to activate Wi-Fi or only use a single profile (you can still use the device encryption).

 3. Install `simple` (best way to do this is via toltec).